Linear Adversarial Concept Erasure: Solving the Linear Maximin Game

-We now turn to the case of logistic regression.
-In this case, we are not able to identify a closed-form solution, so we propose a practical convex relaxation of the problem that can be solved with iterative methods.
+We now turn to the most practical setting where we consider logistic regression.
+In this case, we propose a practical convex relaxation of the problem.
 Note that while our exposition focuses on logistic regression, any other convex loss, e.g., hinge loss, may be substituted in.

-\paragraph{Convex--Concave Games.} In the general case, minimax problems are difficult to optimize.
-However, one special case that is generally well-behaved is that of \textbf{convex--concave} game, i.e., where the outer optimization problem is concave and the inner is convex \cite{kneser1952theoreme, tuy2004minimax}.

-In the case of \cref{eq:main-game}, the non-convexity stems from optimizing over the orthogonal projection matrices set $\projk$.
-By the definition of an orthogonal projection matrix ($P \in \projk \iff P=I_D - W^{\top}W, W \in \R^{k \times D}, WW^{\top} = I_k$), $\projk$ is a non-convex set.
-Fortunately, inspection of \cref{eq:main-game} reveals that $\projk$ is the \emph{only} source of non-convexity in the optimization problem.
-Thus, if we determine an appropriate convex relaxation of set $\projk$, the game becomes concave--convex.